 The Town recognizes the need for a better pollutant load estimation methodology.
-The Town, with the cooperation of the County of Roanoke, anticipates changing its plan assessment methodology to the Watershed Treatment Model, developed by the Center for Watershed Protection, for submission of the next annual report, due by October 1, 2018.
+The Town, with the cooperation of the County of Roanoke, anticipates changing its plan assessment methodology to the Watershed Treatment Model, developed by the Center for Watershed Protection, for submission of future annual reports.

-Estimated Drainage Area and Percent Impervious, for Sediment, and E. coli

-As part of the Town of Vinton Permit Year Four Annual Report - July 1, 2016 through June 30, 2017, this information is being submitted to report the estimate volume of stormwater discharged and the quantity of pollutants identified in the Town's Wasteload Allocations (WLAs) that is discharged by the regulated small MS4 for each pollutant identified in the local creeks that have a TMDL completed in 2004 and 2006.
+Estimated Drainage Area and Percent Impervious, for Sediment, and E. coli pollutants identified in the Town's Wasteload Allocations (WLAs) that is discharged by the regulated small MS4 for each pollutant identified in the local creeks that have a TMDL completed in 2004 and 2006.